- Child Custody

 - Child Support

-The Houston-based family law firm of Robert Reid McInvale offers compassionate legal counsel for family law issues that include separation and divorce, child custody, visitation, and support decisions, grandparents’ rights, and other complex matters.
+The Lubbock-based family law firm of Robert Reid McInvale offers compassionate legal counsel for family law issues that include separation and divorce, child custody, visitation, and support decisions, grandparents’ rights, and other complex matters.

 There is no more emotional or dramatic area of the law than family law because it involves husbands and wives, parents, children, and their extended families.
 It is critical that your attorney understands the turmoil that dealing with these issues puts you through.
 Beyond the basic facts and the monetary issues involved in cases of separation and divorce, child custody disputes, and other aspects of family law are the difficult and painful feelings they stir up.
 These often include a sense of loss, anger, frustration, and fear.
 Your lawyer should provide you with the counsel, support, and advocacy that you need and deserve, no matter the particulars of your case.